Saab 340: Operational history

 On 6 June 1984, the Saab 340's launch customer, Swiss operator Crossair, received its first 340 aircraft.
 One week later, the type performed its first flight with paying customers on board; passengers on board this flight included Pope John Paul II.

 During 1989, US regional airline American Eagle placed a large order for the type, procuring a total of 50 340Bs along with options for an additional 50 aircraft.
-However, business conditions and demand for turboprop-powered regional airliner transformed dramatically during the 1990s; this can be perhaps best summarized by AMR Eagle's decision in October 1999 to announce its intention to phase out its 340 fleet.
+However, business conditions and demand for turboprop-powered regional airliner transformed dramatically during the 1990s; this can be perhaps best summarized by American Eagle's decision in October 1999 to announce its intention to phase out its 340 fleet.
 Faced with diminished value and demand for the 340, Saab chose to shutter production in 1999.

 While production of the type ceased in 1999, Saab continued to develop and heavily market the 340 for various purposes in both the civil and military markets.
 In July 2001, the company announced that it had launched a new partnership with service provider Piedmont Hawthorne to remarket used regional 340s to corporate customers.
 In April 2002, it was announced that Canadian company Field Aviation had been contracted by Saab to produce a freighter version of the 340, initially focusing on conversions of the earlier 340A model.

 Even after production was terminated, a large number of 340s have remained in commercial service in the following decades.
 By 2006, there was a resurgence in demand for turboprop-powered airliners, in part due to the rising price of oil; during this year, Saab announced the largest ever leasing deal for the 340, providing a total of 25 340s to Australian operator Rex Airlines.
 By late 2010, Saab was evaluating the option of extending the certified lifespan of the 340 which, under the Maintenance Review Board program, is typically limited to 60,000 hours; the company believes the maintenance program could be extended to accommodate up to a 75,000 hour limit.

 The existing aircraft have remained relatively active and competitive into the following decade.
 In late 2008, following a merger between US carriers Northwest Airlines and Delta Air Lines, the latter announced that a new Saab 340 base was being formed in Atlanta, after which the merged airline would replace its inventory of 12 ATR 72s in its regional fleet with 49 former Northwest 340s.
 During early 2009, Russian operator Polet Flight conducted talks with American Eagle to lease 25 340s to increase its breadth of regional flights.